-- the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties); - the call sign or other identification of the calling station, not more than three times. - 4948 (2) However, in the bands between 156 MHz and 174 MHz when the conditions for establishing contact are good, the call described in No. 4947 may be replaced by: - the call sign of the station called, once; - the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties); - the call sign or other identification of the calling station, twice. - 4949 (3) When calling a VHF coast station operating on more than one channel, a ship station calling on a working channel should include the number of that channel in the call. - 4950 (4) When contact is established, the call sign or other identification may thereafter be transmitted once only. - (5) When the coast station is fitted with equipment for selective calling in accordance with Section II of Article 62, and the ship station is fitted with equipment for receiving such selective calls, the coast station shall call the ship by transmitting the appropriate code signals.
+- the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties): - ---the call sign or other identification of the calling station, not more than three times. - (2) However, in the bands between 156 MHz and 174 MHz when the conditions for establishing contact are good, the call described in No. 4947 may be replaced by: - the call sign of the station called, once; - the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties): - the call sign or other identification of the calling \ station, twice. - 4949 (3) When calling a VHF coast station operating on more than one channel, a ship station calling on a working channel should include the number of that channel in the call. - 4950 (4) When contact is established, the call sign or other identification may thereafter be transmitted once only. - 4951 (5) When the coast station is fitted with equipment for selective calling in accordance with Section II of Article 62, and Mob-87 the ship station is fitted with equipment for receiving such selective calls, the coast station shall call the ship by transmitting the appropriate code signals.
 The ship station shall call the coast station by speech in the manner given in No. 4947 (see also Section II of Article 62). - 4952 § 15.
-Calls for internal communications on board ship when in territorial waters shall consist of: - 4953 a) From the master station: - the name of the ship followed by a single letter (ALFA, BRAVO, CHARLIE, etc.) indicating the sub-station not more than three times;
+Calls for internal communications on board ship when in territorial waters shall consist of: - 4953 a) From the master station: - the name of the ship followed by a single letter (ALFA, BRAVO, CHARLIE, etc.) indicating the sub-station not more than three times:

-CONTROL; 4954 b) From the sub-station: the name of the ship followed by the word CONTROL not more than three times; the words THIS IS; the name of the ship followed by a single letter (ALFA, BRAVO, CHARLIE, etc.) indicating the sub-station.
+the words THIS IS; the name of the ship followed by the word CONTROL; 4954 b ) From the sub-station: the name of the ship followed by the word CONTROL not more than three times; - the words THIS IS; the name of the ship followed by a single letter (ALFA, BRAVO, CHARLIE, etc.) indicating the sub-station.
 4955 В. Frequency to Be Used for Calling and for Preparatory Signals 4956 B1.
-Ba ands Between 1 605 kHz and 4 000 kHz 4957 § 16.
-(1) A radiotelephone ship station calling a coast station should use for the call, in order of preference: 4958 a) a working frequency on which the coast station is keeping watch; 4959 b) the carrier frequency 2 182 kHz; 4960 c) in Regions 1 and 3 and in Greenland, the carrier frequency 2 191 kHz (assigned frequency 2 192.4 kHz) when a carrier frequency of 2 182 kHz is being used for distress; 4960A Mob-87 d) in Region 2 except for Greenland, the carrier frequency 2 191 kHz as a supplementary calling frequency in those areas of heavy usage of 2 182 kHz.
-4961 (2) A tion should us radiotelephone ship station calling another ship sta- se for the call: 4962 a) the carrier frequency 2 182 kHz; 4963 b) an intership frequency, whenever and wherever traffic density is high and prior arrangements can be made.
+Ba nds Between 1 605 kHz and 4 000 kHz 4957 § 16.
+(1) A should use for radiotelephone ship station calling a coast station the call, in order of preference: 4958 a ) a working frequency on which the coast station is keeping watch; 4959 b ) the carrier frequency 2 182 kHz; 4960 c) in Regions 1 and 3 and in Greenland, the car- rier frequency 2 191 kHz (assigned frequency 2 192.4 kHz) when a carrier frequency of 2 182 kHz is being used for distress; 4960A Mob-87 d ) in Region 2 except for Greenland, the carrier fre- quency 2 191 kHz as a supplementary calling fre- quency in those areas of heavy usage of 2 182 kHz.
+4961 (2) A t tion should us adiotelephone ship station calling another ship sta- e for the call: 4962 a ) the carrier frequency 2 182 kHz; 4963 b) an intership frequency, whenever and wherever traffic density is high and prior arrangements can be made.